1. Assertions¶

 function assertClassPropertiesEqualTo(array $expected, string $class[, string $message = ''])

-Reports an error identified by $message
+Reports an error identified by $message if properties of $class are not

-ones (tested with ==
+equal to $expected ones (tested with == operator).

 A property is either a static attribute value or a value returned by class’s